 - 1/3 cup orange juice, from 1 orange

 - 2 cups all-purpose flour, spooned into measuring cup and leveled-off

 - 1/4 teaspoon baking soda

-- 1 cup fresh or frozen cranberries, chopped coarse (see note)
+- 1 cup fresh or frozen cranberries, halved (see note)

-- Adjust oven rack to middle position and preheat oven to 375 degrees.
-Spray bottom of 9 x 5-inch loaf pan with non-stick cooking spray.
+- Preheat oven to 375°F and set an oven rack to the middle position.
+Spray a 9 x 5-inch loaf pan with non-stick cooking spray.

-- In a small bowl, stir together orange juice, orange zest, buttermilk, butter and egg.
+- In a small bowl, stir together buttermilk, orange zest and juice, melted butter and egg.
 Set aside.

 - In a large bowl, whisk together flour, sugar, salt, cinnamon, baking powder and baking soda.
-Stir liquid ingredients into dry with rubber spatula until just moistened.
+Stir the liquid ingredients into the dry ingredients with rubber spatula until just moistened.
 Gently stir in cranberries and nuts.
 Do not overmix.

-- Scrape batter into prepared loaf pan and spread evenly with a rubber spatula.
-Bake for 20 minutes, then reduce heat to 350 degrees.
-Continue to bake until golden brown and toothpick inserted into center of loaf comes out clean, about 45 minutes longer.
-Cool loaf in pan for about 10 minutes, then turn out onto wire rack and cool at least one hour before serving.
+- Scrape the batter into the prepared loaf pan and spread evenly with a rubber spatula.
+Bake for 20 minutes, then reduce the heat to 350° F. Continue to bake until golden brown and a toothpick inserted into center of the loaf comes out clean, about 45 minutes longer.
+Cool the loaf in the pan for about 10 minutes, then turn out onto the rack and cool at least 30 minutes before serving.

 - Note: Cranberries are a bit tricky to chop because they roll all over the place.
-You can use a food processor if you like but I think it's easier to just cut each one in thirds with a sharp knife; it's only one cup so it doesn't take long.
-If you're using frozen cranberries, be sure to chop them while they're still frozen.
+I cut them in half one at a time -- seems tedious, I know, but there aren't that many so it doesn't take long.
+If you're using frozen cranberries, be sure to slice them while they're still frozen.

 - Per serving (12 servings)

 - Fat: 7 g

 - Protein: 3 g